halkyonio/operator/README.md

 ## A Real demo

 To play with a `real example` and discover the different features currently supported, we have created within the directory `demo` a project containing
-2 microservices: a Spring Boot REST client calling a Service exposed by a Spring Boot backend application which access a postgresql database.
+2 micro-services: a Spring Boot REST client calling a Service exposed by a Spring Boot backend application which access a postgresql database.

 So jump [here](demo/README.md) in order to see in action How we enhance the Developer Experience on Kubernetes ;-)